Blink and Blink XT Camera ReviewBy - 06/24/2017

 |Compatible With||Old and New Sync Module||New Sync Module||New Sync Module|

-The new sensors will also roll out in Q2 of 2017 under the name Blink Seecurity™.
+The new sensors will also roll out this year under the name Blink Seecurity™.
 Going beyond security cameras, Blink is starting to look like a no contract home security system, competing with companies like Scout and SimpliSafe.
 In fact, Blink plans to use the same monitoring company, COPS.

 The first sensor that will connect to the new Blink Sync is an Entry Sensor.
 Also known as a contact sensor or door/window sensor, the Entry Sensor will monitor doors, windows, and other things that open and close.
 Second, they are still promising a siren, something for which Blink owners have been waiting at least a year.
 The siren includes a 105dB alarm that can be manually or motion triggered.
 The siren is built to be used indoors.
 Third, they will sell a keypad so that you or your trusted loved ones can arm and disarm the system using a passcode.
 Unfortunately, everyone you entrust with the arm/disarm function will need to share the same passcode as the device only supports one.
 Finally, Blink will add a Water Sensor which will monitor for moisture and notify you if it detects a leak or flood.